 This module will be examined using a computer-based assessment in exam centres across the world with questions covering all 11 learning objectives from the syllabus (see below).

-IRSE members and non-members can download support materials for fundamentals of railway control engineering (module A) from the document library below.
-This will be updated soon with the recommended and additional reading lists.
-Study videos are also available on IRSE's Vimeo channel via https://vimeo.com/showcase/study.
+IRSE members and non-members can download support materials, included reading list and study guide, for Certificate in Railway Control Engineering Fundamentals / fundamentals of railway control engineering (module A) from the document library below.
+Note that study videos are also available on IRSE's Vimeo channel via https://vimeo.com/showcase/study.